konflux-ci/konflux-build-cli/docs/integration-tests.md

 ### Using quay.io for integration tests

-To use `quay.io` as registry for test, provide the following environaments variables:
+To use `quay.io` as registry for test, provide the following environments variables:
 - `QUAY_NAMESPACE`, for example `username` or `my-org`
 - `QUAY_ROBOT_NAME`
 - `QUAY_ROBOT_TOKEN`

-Also, image repository for tests should be created before the test run and **be public**.
+Also, image repository for tests should be created before the tests run and **be public**.
 Note, one can start a test which will create the image repository (private by default) and fail (unless run in debug mode), then the user needs to switch only the visibility in the image repository settings.